JohnSnowLabs/spark-nlp/docs/en/annotators.md

 **Functions:**

 - setDictionary(path, tokenPattern, readAs, options): path to file with properly spelled words, tokenPattern is the regex pattern to identify them in text, readAs LINE_BY_LINE or SPARK_DATASET, with options passed to Spark reader if the latter is set.
-- setSlangDictionary(path, delimiter, readAs, options): path to custom word mapping for spell checking. e.g. gr8 -> great.
-Uses provided delimiter, readAs LINE_BY_LINE or SPARK_DATASET with options passed to reader if the latter.
 - setCaseSensitive(boolean): defaults to false.
 Might affect accuracy
 - setDoubleVariants(boolean): enables extra check for word combinations, more accuracy at performance
 - setShortCircuit(boolean): faster but less accurate mode